chocoelho/holodev/README.md

 ### Stable release

-`holodev` is part of the default repositories for current OpenSUSE distros (Leap and Tumbleweed), so no additional repo is needed.
+`holodev` is part of the default repositories for openSUSE Tumbleweed, so no additional repo is needed.

 Make sure your repos are updated: